apache/incubator-kie-kogito-runtimes/README.txt

 Read this document if you want to build or contribute to the drools project.

+If you discover tips and tricks not described here, please update this document using the [markdown syntax](http://daringfireball.net/projects/markdown/syntax).

 Getting the sources with git
 ============================